merwaaan/megado/notes.md

 - The Simpsons - Bart's Nightmare:
   - Bart's sprite is not visible

-- Spiderman and Venom - Maximum Carnage / Separation Anxiety: Spiderman is not animated.

 - Spiderman vs The Kingpin:
   - pressing start on the intro screen make the screen flash indefinitely, going faster with each key press.